Greater MN Clinical Research Initiative

 Vision

-Expand rural Minnesotans’ access to a wide range of human participants research trials by developing sustained partnerships with physicians, clinics, and hospitals in greater Minnesota and ensuring the policies, processes, procedures, and resources are in place to support that work.
+Build on rural Minnesotans’ access to a wide range of human participant research trials by expanding sustained relationships with physicians, clinics, and hospitals in greater Minnesota and ensuring the resources are in place to support that work.

 Expand all